 Finally, the annexation agreement also codifies the values that we all share: vital flood protection for the community, increased access to workforce and student housing, preserving open space and valuable habitat, preserving pristine views and sightlines, maintaining legal height limits, leading on sustainability and transportation solutions, and continued recreational use for the public.

-More than 2,300 residents and 1,100 homes would be safeguarded by the flood protections to be built at CU Boulder South.
+More than 2,300 residents and 1,100 homes will be safeguarded by the flood protections to be built at CU Boulder South.
 Annexation triggers the development of these flood protections -- the need for which was first identified two decades ago.

 More housing -- across a spectrum of price points -- is urgently needed throughout the Front Range.
 By thoughtfully developing and building housing for the long term, we can also meet university and larger community goals in support of transportation, climate action and inclusivity and diversity.